-When I first saw Project Natal video (the code name of XBOX Kinect) nearly two years back, I was sure that this was yet another concept video from Microsoft and had little chance of coming out the way it was depicted.
+When I first saw the Project Natal video (the code name of XBOX Kinect) nearly two years back, I was sure that this was yet another concept video from Microsoft and had little chance of coming out the way it was depicted.
 It was too futuristic.
-Even if they did release it, I was expecting it to be clumsy, too complicated to configure, will only work for a single person – basically unviable for everyday use.
+Even if they did release it, I was expecting it to be clumsy, too complicated to configure, and will only work for a single person – basically unviable for everyday use.

-I tried to fix it in my bedroom where I had my XBOX – there was not much free space there.
-Though it worked there, Kinect requires 6 to 8 feet distance and width for moving around comfortably & effective playing.
+I tried to fix it in my room where I had my XBOX – there was not much free space there.
+Though it worked there, Kinect requires 6 to 8 feet of distance and width for moving around comfortably & effective playing.
 I moved the TV, XBOX and Kinect to my study room, where I have plenty of space.
 Setting up Kinect is very easy, just plug it into the USB port, let XBOX upgrade itself and you are ready to go.
 The sensor needs to be placed on a table at 2 to 6 feet height, near the edge of the table and you need to ensure you are clearly visible to the sensor.
 The best place will be to fix it on top of your TV – but for that, you require an adaptor which unfortunately Microsoft doesn’t ship or is available anywhere I searched.
-Once setup Kinect senses multiple people in the area easily, you can go in and out any time.
+Once setup Kinect senses multiple people in the area easily, and you can go in and out any time.
 The onscreen display at the bottom left shows how Kinect sees you and if you step away from view it gives you instructions in the top left of the screen even within the game itself.

 This week my son started playing Kinectimals and it looks lovely – it is a complete island with Tiger pubs to train and play with.
 Looks very realistic and fun, kids are sure to love it.
-It gives them some exposure of getting to know animals a little better (at least virtually) and caring for them.
+It gives them some exposure to getting to know animals a little better (at least virtually) and caring for them.